The Science Behind Yellow Pit Stains

 Why does the combination of sweat and aluminum stain your clothes, you ask?

 Humans have different types of sweat glands.
 Eccrine sweat glands cover the entire body and are an important mechanism for temperature control.
-Eccrine sweat usually evaporates quickly and usually doesn't cause an odor.
+Eccrine sweat usually evaporates quickly and usually doesn't have an odor.
 Apocrine sweat glands, which cover your underarms, produce a different type of sweat that's packed with fats and proteins.
-It is the proteins in apocrine sweat that react with aluminum chloride to create yellow stains on cotton shirts.
+It is the proteins in apocrine sweat that react with aluminum chloride to create those yellow stains on cotton shirts.

 The solution?